phetsims/scenery/js/display/raster/doc/integrals.md

 \frac{dy}{dt}=y_{i+1}-y_i
 `$

-There are two notable observations:
+Note:

-1. If we reverse an edge (swap its endpoints), it will swap the sign of the contribution to the integral.
+1. If we reverse an edge (swap its endpoints), it will swap the sign of the contribution to the integral (a polygon can make a degenerate turn and double-back precisely, with no contribution to area).
+Thus for terms, swapping $`i`$ and $`i+1`$ will swap the sign of the contribution.
-2. We are evaluating this on closed polygons, so any terms that only depend on one endpoint will cancel out (e.g. $`x_i^2y_i`$ and $`-x_{i+1}^2y_{i+1}`$ in summations will cancel out, and those terms will always be the additive inverse of each other)

 This means that polygons with holes can be evaluated by visiting the holes with the opposite orientation (clockwise).
+2. This is evaluated on closed polygons, so any terms that only depend on one endpoint will cancel out (e.g. $`x_i^2y_i`$ and $`-x_{i+1}^2y_{i+1}`$ will have their contributions cancel out, since both of those will be evaluated for every point in the polygon).
+It is useful to adjust the coefficients to these terms, since they can allow us to factor the expressions into simpler forms (e.g. the Shoelace formula below).

 We can pick $`L`$ and $`M`$ below: